 Interviews and questionnaires reveal that on smartphones users prefer glanceable presentation of feedback messages.

 Reading the short text message is faster than listening to the spoken message.
 Smart phones are for quick access and glanceable presentation of feedback fits the message and the use context.
-In line with the conclusions of Lisetti et al. [28], we believe that the opportunities offered by the technology of animated conversational characters are exploited fully in multi-modal spoken personalised emphatic dialogs with the user.
-The user evaluations reported by Lisetti et al. had a similar objective as ours but the research methods differ in a number of ways.
-The most important is that Lisetti uses a lab test; therefore, we had a real-life evaluation.
+In line with the conclusions of Lisetti et al. [40], we believe that the opportunities offered by the technology of animated conversational characters are exploited fully in multimodal spoken personalised emphatic dialogs with the user.
+The user evaluations reported by Lisetti et al. had a similar objective as but the research methods differ in a number of ways.
+The most important is that Lisetti applied a lab user test. whereas our study included a real-life evaluation.
 A second important difference is that our ECA platform is based on the BML framework and runs on mobile platforms.
 This offers new opportunities for coaching systems in clinical applications.